How to Anchor a Boat in Canada

 1. Attach one end of the rode to the boat and the other to the anchor.

 2. Slowly lower the anchor over the bow of the boat until it touches the bottom.
-Don’t drop the anchor over the side of the boat or attach it to the stern.
+Do not drop the anchor over the side of the boat or attach it to the stern.
 Otherwise, the wind or current could cause the boat to capsize.

-3. Let out enough anchoring line to equal 5 to 10 times the depth of the water.
-This provides enough slack for the anchor to lay flat on the bottom of the waterway.
+3. Let out enough anchoring line (see above definition of scope) to provide enough slack for the anchor to lay flat on the bottom of the waterway.
 Then, let the boat drift or use reverse thrust to help the anchor dig in.
-If the anchoring line is only 2 to 4 times the depth of the water, the upward pull will be too strong for the anchor to get a proper hold.
+If the anchoring line is too short, the upward pull will be too strong for the anchor to get a proper hold.

 4. Once the anchor is in place, choose at least two fixed landmarks on the horizon or shore and use them to check the boat’s position frequently and make sure it isn’t drifting.